 Production of biochar from organic waste

-The output of the carbonisation process is biochar – a mineral-rich, carbonaceous and porous material with a high capacity for water retention and absorption and with high conductivity.
+The output of the carbonization process is biochar – a mineral-rich, carbonaceous and porous material with a high capacity for water retention and absorption and with high conductivity.

 The Circular Carbon plant

-Our plant enables use to determine the specific properties of the biochar and to produce large quantities.
+Our CarbonHub enables us to determine the specific properties of the biochar and to produce large quantities.

 We only ever use homogeneous input materials to ensure a consistently high-quality biochar product.